datanav/docs/management-studio.rst

      - | Creates a new pipe with the current pipe's dataset sink as ``source`` and takes you to the new pipe's Config tab.

    * - ``Create outgoning flow``
-     - | TODO
+     - |

    * - ``Show flows``
      - | Takes you to the **Flows** page for the current pipe.
 Only available if the pipe is between a system and a global pipe.

+..
 TODO: Explain each tab and each panel under the Config tab.

 Dashboard tab
 ^^^^^^^^^^^^^

+..
 TODO

 Config tab
 ^^^^^^^^^^